New York Mets: Radio

-The Mets' previous radio flagship was WOR-AM from 2014 to 2018.
-The Mets were previously carried by WFAN-AM, which inherited the team's broadcast rights from WHN when it took over its frequency in 1987, and in later years by WFAN-FM which simulcasts the AM signal.
+The Mets' previous radio flagship was WOR from 2014 to 2018.
+The Mets were previously carried by WFAN, which inherited the team's broadcast rights from WHN when it took over its frequency in 1987, and in later years by WFAN-FM which simulcasted the AM signal.
+In 2019, coinciding with their move to WCBS, the Mets abruptly stopped syndicating its games to other stations outside the New York City area, effectively shutting down the New York Mets Radio Network.